ZupIT/beagle/CONTRIBUTING.md

 ### **Issues**

-If you have a bug or an idea, check out the following sections before submitting your contribution.
+If you found a bug or have an idea, check out the following sections before submitting your contribution.

 #### **Check the issue tracker**